yongcai0/scPPY/README.md

 Run the notebook to execute the prepayment model and visualize results.

 ### Sample File
-A sample obfuscated Python script (dist/YC_ppy.py) is included.
-This file, protected with Pyarmor, generates the prepayment projections.
-To use it, ensure the dist/ folder and its runtime files (pyarmor_runtime_xxxxxx/) are intact, and import it in your notebook:
+A sample pool (fnm3467_short.csv) is included.
+This file has the information fields needed for prepay historical and future projection.
+To use (dist/YC_ppy.py) properly, ensure the dist/ folder and its runtime files (pyarmor_runtime_xxxxxx/) are intact, and import it in your notebook same way as SC_PPY_model_Run.ipynb does:

 import sys
 sys.path.append('dist')